haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

 });
 ```

+To complete the rest of this exercise, you will need to:
+  * use [Jest test matchers](https://jestjs.io/docs/using-matchers) (such as `expect().toBe()`)
+  * use `module.exports` and `require` to require a JavaScript "module".

+## Questions

+1. We've come up above with the basic scaffolding, using `it` to define the test case - fill in the the blanks (the inside of this test case), using Jest matchers to write a test.
+You'll need to [use the Jest syntax](https://jestjs.io/docs/expect#tobevalue) to do this.

+2. Write a second test case (a second `it` "block") testing with different numbers — perhaps adding 0 and 5.
-2. Write the function `add` into its file `add.js` so it satisfies the test we just wrote.
+3. Write the function `add` into its file `add.js` so it satisfies the tests we just wrote.

 At this point, we should now have two files, one containing the function (`add.js`) and the other one the tests for this function (`add.test.js`).
 If we try to run Jest now, and we've written our code correctly, we should expect the tests to pass.
 Let's see what happens:
 ```